HL7/bulk-data/spec/export/index.md

 The FHIR server SHALL support invocation of this operation using the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/async.html).
 Servers SHALL support GET requests and MAY support POST requests that supply parameters using the FHIR [Parameters Resource](https://www.hl7.org/fhir/parameters.html).

-For Patient- and Group-level requests, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHOULD be used as a point of reference for recommended resources to be returned.
-However, other resources outside of the patient compartment that are helpful in interpreting the patient data (such as Organization and Practitioner) may also be returned.
+For Patient- and Group-level requests, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHOULD be used as a point of reference for recommended resources to be returned and, where applicable, Patient resources SHOULD be returned.
+Other resources outside of the patient compartment that are helpful in interpreting the patient data (such as Organization and Practitioner) MAY also be returned.

 Binary Resources associated with individual patients SHALL be serialized as DocumentReference Resources with the content.attachment element populated as described in the [Attachments](#attachments) section below.
 Binary Resources not associated with an individual patient MAY be included in a System Level export.